 On 29 March 2017 the United Kingdom has announced to withdraw from the European Union.
-This exit (Brexit) will take place on 29 March 2019 and has consequences for British citizens and their family members who wish to continue living in the Netherlands.
+This exit (Brexit) has consequences for British citizens and their family members who wish to continue living in the Netherlands.
 Brexit will also have consequences for EU entrepreneurs doing business with the UK.

 The European Union (EU) and the United Kingdom (UK) reached a draft withdrawal agreement on 13 November 2018.
 The agreement can only be final after approval by the British and European Parliament.
 On 15 January 2019 the British House of Commons voted against the Brexit agreement.

 You can read the latest information about the process on the Brexit information website from the Government of the Netherlands.

 Information for British citizens in the Utrecht region

 The UK will remain an EU-member state until Brexit.
 This means that you will remain an EU-citizen to that date.
 What your residence rights will be after this date, depends on the outcome of current negotiations.
 Both a deal and no deal affect your right of residence.
 Please click for the latest information on Brexit for British citizens in The Netherlands.

 The Dutch Immigration and Naturalisation Service (IND) will inform British citizens.
 Their formal letter(s) will be sent to the address at which you are currently registered with the municipality in the Personal Records Database (Basisregistratie Personen or BRP).

 Please make sure that these details are correct!

 The implications of Britain’s withdrawal from the European Union for British companies that do business in the Utrecht region and for companies that employ British nationals remain unclear at present.
 Nor do we know what the negotiations will mean for Dutch firms with ties to Britain.